 Remission and the chance of recurrence

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the leukemia will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the leukemia returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
 Learn more about coping with the fear of recurrence .

 People with recurrent leukemia often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with a recurrence .